nidhijaju/draft-zstd-window-size/draft-jaju-httpbis-zstd-window-size.md

 # Introduction

 Zstandard, or "zstd", specified in {{?RFC8878}}, is a lossless data compression mechanism similar to gzip.
-When used with HTTP, the "zstd" Content Coding token signals to the decoder that the content is Zstandard-compressed.
+When used with HTTP, the "zstd" content coding token signals to the decoder that the content is Zstandard-compressed.

 An important property of Zstandard-compressed content is its Window_Size